 - If you want to attend specific rodeo events or concerts you will need to buy tickets well in advance online.
-These tickets include admission to the stampede grounds.
-Packages are available that include other off-site local attractions if you wish, such as the Canada Olympic Park or Head Smashed In Buffalo Jump.
-New for 2014 you can purchase advance general admission tickets so that you don’t have to wait in line to get in. (tickets start October 1, well ahead of the events) http://cs.calgarystampede.com/tickets
+When you purchase a rodeo event or concert ticket it includes the entry admission to the grounds.
+There are several packages that offer a savings in comparison to paying for each individual item.
+Examples include concert packages, parade packages and combined show and entertainment groupings.
+Other packages are available that include off-site local attractions such as the Canada Olympic Park or Head Smashed In Buffalo Jump.

 - Grand Stand Deals – if you haven’t purchased tickets in advance for rodeo or an evening show there are standing room tickets sold on the day of the show.
 You have to be on site at the Grandstand ticket office or the BMO Center ticket office before 11am.
 There are a limited number of tickets and they go fast.

 - If you book the evening Grandstand Show this will allow you to have great seats for the fireworks at 11pm each evening.
 From most other areas in the park you can only see the end of the fireworks that shoot higher into the air.

 Food And Drink